FOSSEE/sdes-stscripts/Version_Control/vcs2/vcs2.rst

 Here are some self assessment questions for you to solve

  1. How can you tell hg to stop tracking deleted files?
+ 2. What happens when 'hg commit' command is run first time without specifying u
- 2. Here's a part of the output that is printed in 'hg log'.Try to identify each
+ 3. Here's a part of the output that is printed in 'hg log':
      changeset:   1:2278160e78d4
      tag:         tip
      user:        Primal Pappachan <primal@fossee.in>
      date:        Sat Jan 26 22:16:53 2012 +0530
      summary:     Added Readme
- 3. What happens when 'hg commit' command is run first time without specifying u
+   Try to identify each component of this changeset and it’s meaning.
+In the changeset, what is the significance of the number as well as hexadecimal string?

 ..
 L24

 *{{{Show the solutions slide to self assessment questions }}}*